tthevis/Coursera_TidyData/README.md

 The script can be executed without any configuration or command line parameter.

+    source('run_analysis.R')

+If the data from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones is already locally available, a re-download can be omitted if the original zip archive is extracted into a subdirectory `data` of the working directory.

 ## Output Data

 The result is a single file `tidyDF.txt` representing a _tidy_ data set in the sense of [Hadley Wickham's Tidy Data Article](http://www.jstatsoft.org/v59/i10/):